Goldorion/Fabric-Generator-MCreator/README.md

 This project is not official.
 It is not affiliated with the respective owners and maintainers of Fabric, Minecraft, or MCreator.
 Do not expect any official support from their communities.

-**The Current targeted Minecraft Version is 1.17.1**
+**The current targeted Minecraft version is 1.17.1.**
+**The 1.17.1 version is still W.I.P. to get features of the last 1.16.5 version.**

 ## Features
-Mod elements listed are not all fully implemented Unsupported fields in full supported mod elements are features from Forge only.
+Unsupported fields in full supported mod elements are features from Forge only.
 They are not available with Fabric yet.
 ### Full supported
 * Advancement